 Sheila sent me a surprise postcard.
 So I have re-posted this blogpost from 2015 about a magic 1969 tour, and attached the postcard at the end.
-Enjoy!
+Enjoy the Olden Daze!

-The Kestell bus was like a half-loaf, but still the metropolis of Kestell couldn’t roust enough boys to fill it, so we Harrismithians had been invited along.
+The Kestell bus was like a half-loaf, but still the metropolis of Kestell – which we regarded as a densely-populated Afrikaans suburb of Harrismith – couldn’t roust enough boys to fill it, so we Harrismithians had been invited along.
 Johan Steyl announced in the hall one assembly that Kestell was inviting Harrismith boys to join their ‘seunstoer’ to South West Africa.
-It would be fifteen days in the July holidays, and the cost would be twenty five South African Ront.
+It would be for fifteen days in the July holidays, and the cost would be twenty five South African 1969 Ronts.
 Leon ‘Fluffy’ Crawley, Harry ‘Pikkie’ Loots, Pierre du Plessis, Tuffy Joubert and I said YES! and then our parents said yes and forked over the cash, so we were off!
-(The new postcard tells me Jan van Wyk – who would be head boy in matric the next year – also went along).
+(The new postcard tells me Jan van Wyk – who would be chosen head boy in matric the next year – also went along).

 It was boys-only, a seunstoer, but Mnr Braam Venter of Kestell took his daughter along.
 She was about Std 4 we were Std 7 to 9.
 She was very popular and soon became like the tour mascot, second only to Wagter the tour dog – who was actually a found holey corobrick with a dog collar through one of its three holes and string for a leash.

 The short bus had a longitudinal seating arrangement.
 Long rows running the length of the bus so you sat facing each other, sideways to your direction of travel.